j-abed/j-abed.github.io/about.md

 ### Why I Spend Time on This

 I believe in the power of sharing knowledge, and have a passion for education.
 Through this blog, I hope to inspire, educate, and connect with like-minded individuals who share a passion for technology and growth.
+My goal is to always be able to share this information for free.
+There are sometimes costs associated with tools/products, hosting, etc. in order to keep this up.
+If you find this content helpful, and you're able, please consider buying me a coffee as a way of saying thanks :)

 ### Get in Touch